kestra-io/docs/content/blogs/introducing-apps.md

 ## Next Steps

-This is just the first App release that opens up a world of possibilities for automating user-facing processes.
+Apps open up a wide range of possibilities for automating user-facing processes.
+We’re excited to see how you’ll use them to build self-service applications for your data products and business processes.
 If you have ideas or feedback, we’d love to hear from you.

 With Apps, you can make Kestra workflows accessible to everyone, regardless of their technical expertise.
 Try out Apps in the latest version of Kestra Enterprise Edition, and let us know what you think!